Engineering 8 min read

 First, you need to meet the following conditions:

-• ✅ You have Owner permissions for both organizations.
+• ✅ You have Owner permissions in both organizations.

-• ✅ The project to be migrated is not using VPC Service Controls or Shared VPC.
+• ✅ The project to be migrated does not use VPC Service Controls or Shared VPC.

-• ✅ You are not using any paid services from the Marketplace (these will need to be repurchased).
+• ✅ You are not using paid services from the Marketplace (you will need to repurchase them).

 Migration Flow (Actual Steps Taken)

-First, confirm the organization IDs of the source and destination.
-This is crucial for later configurations.
+First, confirm the Organization IDs of the source and destination.
+This is crucial for later configuration.

 # Log in to the source organization